Skip links

 Marketing Strategies

-• Lightning Deals: Amazon offers limited-time Lightning Deals, customers to buy quickly to secure discounts.
+• Lightning Deals: Amazon offers limited-time Lightning Deals, allowing customers to buy quickly to secure discounts.

 • Scarcity Messaging: Using phrases like “Only X left in stock” increases hurry and quicker purchasing decisions.